 W. F. Sifford, 328 S. High St., El Dorado, Kans., Feb.
 10-Here is my renewal; I still enjoy reading the OPA, and hearing how the church is doing in our country.
-I am 80 today; obeyed the gospel in Feb., 1910. and still enjoy meeting with the church to worship our Lord.
+I am 80 today; obeyed the gospel in Feb., 1910, and still enjoy meeting with the church to worship our Lord.
 My love for all the brethren in Christ.

 Paul Walker, 4340 69th No., Birmingham, Ala., 35206, Feb.
 12-The work is coming along very well in Birmingham.
 We are encouraged by the faithfulness and interest of our young members.
 Bro.
 John Fisher will preach here next Sunday; Bro.
 E. H. Miller the weekend of March 1st.
 My home congregation, Chapel Grove, Tenn., was saddened recently by the death of Bro.
 Wright, one of our oldest members.
 We enjoy and appreciate the OPA.
 E. H. Stamper, 765 Grey Rd., Pontiac, Mich.
-48057 leads and more prospects.
-Since the discussion here Feb.
-13-We are going forward in our efforts to build more leads have come to us and we hope it will cause up the church here.
-We baptized one lady last week many to see the truth on these matters.
-We were glad and we are studying with four more at present who have a desire to become members of the church.
-Breth-recent discussion here, Lynwood Smith, Jack Cutter, ren Ron Courter, Wilson Thompson, Jim Thompson, Bob Joe Pepper, Ed Ball and family, and Mike Kelso and Also Paul Gifford, of Huntsville, Ark. wife have all been very good to help us here.
-Bro Dennis Smith and Bro. and Sister Woodrow Fing, Jr of Pontiac were here today for a visit.
+48057, Feb.
+13-We are going forward in our efforts to build up the church here.
+We baptized one lady last week and we are studying with four more at present why have a desire to become members of the church.
+Brethren Ron Courter, Wilson Thompson, Jim Thompson, Bob Joe Pepper, Ed Ball and family, and Mike Kelso and wife have all been very good to help us here.
+Bro.
+Dennis Smith and Bro. and Sister Woodrow Fing, Jr. of Pontiac were here today for a visit.

-M. E. Mountain, 2316 Foulk Rd., Waterloo, Iowa two young people who recently moved from Calif. to Newton, Ia., the evening of Feb.
-18. My oldest son goes to Grinnell every 4 weeks, too.
+M. E. Mountain, 2316 Foulk Rd., Waterloo, Iowa Feb.
+20-I have been going to Grinnell, Ia. every 4 weeks to preach.
+I had the great pleasure of baptizing two young people who recently moved from Calif. to Newton, Ia., the evening of Feb.
+18. My oldest son grees to Grinnell every 4 weeks, too.
 It does my heart good to see young people coming out from this wicked world to become children of God.
 Let us keep up the good work.

 Joe Hisle, Rt.
 4, Ada, Okla., Feb.
 9-On March 3, my work at Samson, Alabama with the Earlytown congregation will close.
-It will be with some regret that once again, I leave these brethren who have been so good to me.
+It will be with some regret that, once again, I leave these brethren who have been so good to me.
 I actually feel like I have a second home here in the South, as a result of the warm Christian hospitality extended to me.
 The Lord willing, I shall begin my meeting schedule at Mt.
-Grove, Mo., March 29-April 7, followed by Huntington, W. Va., April 12-21: Fieldstone, Mo., April 26-May 5; Joplin, Mo., May 10-19; Cable Ridge, Mo., May 24-June 2.
+Grove, Mo., March 29-April 7, followed by Huntington, W. Va., April 12-21; Fieldstone, Mo., April 26-May 5; Joplin, Mo., May 10-19; Cable Ridge, Mo., May 24-June 2.
 I am looking forward to being a part in aiding these congregations to spread the truth, and be in Christian association with my brethren.
 I ask your prayers.